 Eligibility: Applicants must be all of the following to be eligible for Pilot Grant:

 Terms: The APFED HOPE Pilot Grant is designed to support the initiation of research that will be the basis of a larger research project within this subspecialty.
-Preference will be given to the applicant who presents a plan to generate and implement a career focused on research on eosinophilic disorders.
+Preference will be given to the applicant who presents a plan to generate and implement a career focused on research on eosinophil-associated diseases (EADs).

-Recipient must provide APFED Grant Committee reports on the progress of the research project at three, six and 9 months.
-These updates will be a one page summary of what has been completed, what is currently underway and what is next.
-This update will be emailed to the grant committee.
-Recipient will also submit a final report at the end of the 12 months outlining project results and anticipated next steps.
+Recipient must provide APFED Grant Committee reports on the progress of the research project at three, six and nine months.
+These updates will be a one-page summary of what has been completed, what is currently underway and what is next.
+This update will be emailed to the APFED Grant Committee.
+Recipient will also submit a final report at the end of the 24 months outlining project results and anticipated next steps.
 Preference in awarding grant will also be given to research projects that are most likely to generate results or data to report at the end of one year.

-Recipient must attend the APFED Annual Meeting and present project status and results.
+Recipient is encouraged to attend an APFED-sponsored conference and present project status and results.
 Research status and results will also be published in the APFED newsletter.

 Announcement of the grant recipient will be placed in publications at the discretion of the APFED Board of Directors.